 \section{Introduction}

-MIMO detection has been studied in communication systems, yet the performance–complexity trade-off is difficult to manage when systems scale to large antenna dimensions in 5G and beyond \cite{MIMO_detection_Hanzo, MIMO_Larsson}.
+MIMO detection has been extensively studied in communication systems, yet managing the performance–complexity trade-off remains challenging as antenna dimensions scale in 5G and beyond \cite{MIMO_detection_Hanzo, MIMO_Larsson}.
 Optimal nonlinear detectors such as maximum likelihood (ML) and maximum a posteriori (MAP) provide the best error-rate performance, but their computational cost grows exponentially with modulation order and MIMO dimension \cite{MIMO_Larsson}.
-Linear receivers, including Zero Forcing (ZF) and linear minimum mean square error (LMMSE), sit at the opposite: they are attractive for hardware implementation due to their simple processing flow, but with substantial performance loss, particularly in ill-conditioned channels \cite{MIMO_Larsson}.
+At the other extreme, linear receivers, including Zero Forcing (ZF) and linear minimum mean square error (LMMSE), are attractive for hardware implementation due to their simple processing flow, but they suffer from substantial performance degradation, particularly in ill-conditioned channels \cite{MIMO_Larsson}.

-To bridge this gap, near-ML tree-search detectors have been widely investigated.
-Depth-first sphere decoding (SD) \cite{sphere_viterbo} and breadth-first K-Best search \cite{K-best_JSAC} offer practical trade-off between complexity and performance.
-However, real implementations are often constrained by the candidate-selection stage.
-In many K-Best realizations, selecting the surviving paths requires sorting, which is inherently hardware-unfriendly, involving wide comparator networks and deep critical paths that scale poorly with both $K$ and the constellation size $|\mathcal{A}|$ \cite{k_best_sort_free,KBest_VLSI}.
-Existing work has explored faster sorter architectures \cite{KBest_Sorter_2017,Sorter_2023} and methods that reduce the number of candidates entering the sort \cite{cha_perm2025,New_SD_2025}.
-Sort-free variants have also been reported, including partial-expansion approaches \cite{sort_free_Globecom} and Distributed K-Best (DKB) that rely on iterative selection via multi-way merge networks \cite{DKB_conf,k_best_lattice_reduction,multiway}, with further reductions in iteration count using discretized path-metric search \cite{sort_free_2024}.
-Even so, these K-Best families still depend on enumeration-based expansion, keeping the overall complexity tied to $|\mathcal{A}|$ \cite{k_best_sort_free,KBest_VLSI}.
+To bridge this gap, tree-search detectors have been widely investigated.
+Depth-first sphere decoding (SD) \cite{sphere_viterbo} and breadth-first $K-$Best search \cite{K-best_JSAC} offer practical trade-offs between complexity and performance.
+However, $K-$Best typically requires sorting, which is inherently hardware-unfriendly, involving wide comparator networks and deep critical paths \cite{k_best_sort_free,KBest_VLSI}.
+Existing work has explored faster sorter architectures \cite{KBest_Sorter_2017,Sorter_2023} and techniques that reduce the number of candidates before sorting \cite{cha_perm2025,New_SD_2025}.
+Sort-free variants have also been reported, including partial-expansion approaches \cite{sort_free_Globecom} and Distributed $K-$Best (DKB) that rely on iterative selection via multi-way merge networks \cite{DKB_conf,k_best_lattice_reduction,multiway}, with further reductions in iteration count using discretized path-metric search \cite{sort_free_2024}.
+Nevertheless, these $K-$Best-based approaches still rely on enumeration-based expansion, keeping the overall complexity tied to the constellation size \cite{k_best_sort_free,KBest_VLSI}.